 This cable connects the MAX to the V.35 port of the PictureTel codec with support for RS-366 dialing.
-It has the pinouts listed in Figure A-5 and Table A-8.
+It has the pin assignments listed in the following figure and table.

-Figure A-5.
+Figure B-9.
 V.35/RS-366 cable to PictureTel

-Table A-8.
-V.35/RS-366 cable to PictureTel pinouts
+Table B-16.
+V.35/RS-366 cable to PictureTel pin assignments